 Trusts offer several advantages, particularly for married couples looking to manage their estate and reduce inheritance tax liabilities.
 Some of the key benefits include:

-By incorporating trusts into their estate planning, married couples can ensure a more efficient transfer of assets to their beneficiaries, while also benefiting from spousal transfer inheritance tax relief.
-It’s essential to seek professional advice to determine the most suitable type of trust and to ensure it aligns with the couple’s overall estate planning goals.
+When you compare the one-off cost of setting up a trust — typically from £850 for a straightforward trust — to the potential savings (IHT at 40%, care fees of £1,200-£1,500 per week, or the loss of assets in a divorce), it’s one of the most cost-effective forms of protection available.
+By incorporating trusts into their estate planning, married couples can ensure a more efficient transfer of assets to their beneficiaries.
+It’s essential to seek specialist advice to determine the most suitable type of trust and to ensure it aligns with the couple’s overall estate planning goals.

 Making a Will and Its Importance

-Creating a will is a crucial step in estate planning, particularly for married couples in the UK.
-A will ensures that your wishes are respected and your assets are distributed according to your desires.
+Creating a will is a crucial step in estate planning, particularly for married couples in England and Wales.
+A will ensures that your wishes are respected and your assets are distributed according to your desires — and critically, it prevents the intestacy rules from deciding for you.

 Having a valid will is essential for several reasons.
 Firstly, it allows you to decide how your estate is divided among your beneficiaries, ensuring that your loved ones are taken care of.
-Secondly, a will can help minimize inheritance tax liabilities, protecting your estate from unnecessary tax burdens.
+Secondly, a well-drafted will can incorporate IHT planning — for example, by directing assets into a trust on the first death rather than passing everything to the surviving spouse.
+Thirdly, a will allows you to appoint guardians for any minor children.

 Essential Components of a Will